If Biden-Harris admin’s offshore targets met, dozens of toxic blades could pollute, estimates show

 The Barr Foundation published a survey in July of 400 Rhode Island voters, which found that 70% wanted more of their electricity to come from offshore wind.
 This was shortly before a blade shattered on a turbine off the coast of Martha’s Vineyard in July, spreading debris across beaches of New England ever since.

 The Rhode Island Current reported Friday that a new poll, conducted by MassINC Polling Group, of 800 likely voters in September finds that only 58% of them want more energy from offshore wind.
-The poll didn’t ask opponents why, but the potentially toxic debris from the blades hve been reportedly found on the beaches of Rhode Island.
+The poll didn’t ask opponents why, but the potentially toxic debris from the blades have been reportedly found on the beaches of Rhode Island.
 It’s possible the incident has had some negative influence on public attitudes towards offshore wind.

 The Biden-Harris administration is hoping to build 30 gigawatts of offshore wind by 2030.
 How many turbines will be needed to reach that goal is difficult to say for certain.
 The turbines at Vineyard Wind, which is the project where the blade broke off, produce on average 13 megawatts when the wind is blowing.
-The turbines at the Atlantic Shores project, planned off the coast of New Jersey, will produce about 14 megawatts per turbine
+The turbines at the Atlantic Shores project, planned off the coast of New Jersey, will produce about 14 megawatts per turbine.

 Some proposed turbines produce as much as 20 megawatts when the wind is blowing, but these also use larger blades.
 Should one break off, it would have a much larger impact.
-The largest commercially deployed offshore wind turbine is 14.7 megawatts
+The largest commercially deployed offshore wind turbine is 14.7 megawatts.

-Utilizing a figure of 14 megawatts per turbine, should the Biden-Harris administration’s 30 gigawatts of offshore wind come to fruition, it will require 2,142 turbines constructed up and down the East and West coast.
+Utilizing a figure of 14 megawatts per turbine, should the Biden-Harris administration’s 30 gigawatts of offshore wind come to fruition, it will require 2,142 turbines constructed up and down the East and West coasts.

 Turbines have three blades each.
 Two blades causes what’s called gyroscopic precession, which creates wobbling.
 More than three blades creates so much wind resistance that the turbine slows.
 So, three blades per turbine produces the best balance between energy yield and stability.
 If 30 gigawatts comes to pass, there will be over 6,400 turbine blades, each about 300-feet long, spinning over the Atlantic and Pacific Oceans.